 Electoral Registers, Rate Books and Land Tax

-The Manchester Room@City Library holds electoral registers for Manchester (as the City was at the time) from 1832-2001.
+We hold electoral registers for Manchester (as the City was at the time) from 1832-2001.
 They are on microfilm up to 1993.
-For registers 1993-2001 please ask staff.
+The current edited and full electoral registers are available for consultation at the Electoral Services Unit in the Town Hall during normal office hours (Monday to Friday, 9am - 5pm).

 Using the Electoral Registers